Tulane University School of Medicine: Late 1800s to present

 The first permanent building for the school was constructed in the French Quarter in 1844.
-In 1893, the school moved to Canal Street in the Richardson building, and then shortly after to the Hutchison Building, also on Canal.
+In 1893, the school moved to Canal Street in the Richardson building, and then shortly after to the Hutchinson Building, also on Canal.
 Finally, in 1930, the school moved to its current location—the Hutchinson Memorial Building—on Tulane Avenue, next to Charity Hospital.

 In 2007, the school acquired the Murphy Oil Building on S. Robertson by donation.
-The Murphy building houses the DeBakey Educational Center, a simulation center, a student lounge with gym, and several administrative offices.
+The Murphy building houses the DeBakey Educational Center, Leone Learning Center, a simulation center, a student lounge with a gym, and several administrative offices.

-The school refused to fill out the U.S. News statistical survey, and so is unranked for both Research and Primary Care by U.S. News & World Report.

 Admissions and research

 The school has highly competitive admissions, accepting only 175 medical students from more than 12,000 applications.
-About 40 percent of the students in each class are concurrently enrolled as candidates for the Master of Public Health degree in the School of Public Health and Tropical Medicine.
+About 40 percent of the students in each class are concurrently enrolled as candidates for the Master of Public Health degree in the Celia Scott Weatherhead School of Public Health and Tropical Medicine.
 It is estimated that Tulane University has graduated more than 40 percent of all physicians in the U.S. who have earned both M.D. and master of public health degrees.

 In 2001, the Tulane Center for Gene Therapy started as the first major center in the U.S. to focus on research using adult stem cells.